DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 If the accredited provider assures us of the claim, we mark it as paid and no longer show it on the sampled claims list.

-If the accredited provider does not assure the claim, or a support user manually confirms the provider rejected claim we mark it as ‘Provider not approved’.
+If the accredited provider does not assure the claim or a support user manually confirms that the provider rejected it, we mark it as ‘Provider not approved’.
 The claim remains on the sampling list, and a support user must investigate why.

 A support user can approve or reject the claim after their investigation.